Below is a list of common and not-so-common questions with just a hint of levity in places.

 14. Do you sell wholesale?

-Not at this time, but I have entertained the thought recently.
+Not at this time, but I do entertain the thought from time to time.

 15. Do you offer discounts for multiple whip orders?